Review by Karl Verhoven

 Playing a larger role than usual is Lex Luthor, still the devious and manipulative scientific genius we know and hate in the mainstream DC universe, but here opposed to Superman despite still masquerading as his friend.
 As seen in the previous volume, there is still a residue of that friendship, a line that Luthor won’t cross, but he’ll also take an opportunity, noting “If there’s some terrible truth that comes out perhaps that’s how it was meant to play out”.
 It’s odd seeing a more kindly Luthor, for so long the archetypal villain, yet here in a savage world definitely more considerate, and convincingly defined by Buccellato.

-In the fullness of time DC will presumably combine this hardcover volume with the previous two in one satisfying paperback.
+As with the other Years, DC have combined the individual parts into the Complete Collection, one satisfying paperback.
 Buccellato has kept the pages turning as intended, and hands back to original series writer Tom Taylor for Injustice 2.